wotakumoe/wotaku/docs/start.md

 ### Requirement
 1. :logos-visual-studio-code: [VS Code](https://code.visualstudio.com/)
-2. :simple-icons-github: [GitHub Desktop](https://github.com/apps/desktop) <tooltip>It's optional.
+2. :gh: [GitHub Desktop](https://github.com/apps/desktop) <tooltip>It's optional.
 You can do the same thing using VS Code.
 Can be easier using it depending on ur skill level.
 The guide assumes you went for this one.</tooltip>
 3. :logos-nodejs-icon-alt: [Node JS](https://nodejs.org/en) <tooltip>Only if you run wotaku locally in your browser.
 Otherwise ignore.
 Recommended to use LTSC version.
 You can try the latest too.</tooltip>
 4. :logos-git-icon: [Git](https://git-scm.com/)